jaantollander/masters-thesis/content/20_background.md

 ---

+The second example demonstrates a less common feature of "punching a hole" to a file, creating a sparse file.
+The hole appears as null bytes when reading the file, without takeing any space on the disk.
+This feature supported by certain Linux file systems such as ext4.
-The following example writes `hello hole world` to a `output.txt` file.
+The following code writes `hello hole world` to a `output.txt` file.
 It then deallocate bytes from 5 to 10 such that the file keeps its original size using `fallocate` with mode `FALLOC_FL_PUNCH_HOLE` and `FALLOC_FL_KEEP_HOLE`.
-This operation is refered to as *punching* a hole to file.

 ---